boileh/macOS-X-Mountain-Lion-Dynamic-Wallpaper/README.md

 <img src="Light.png" alt="[Light Mode]" width="3200" />

 <div>
-  Disclaimer: I do not own these images, they are property of Apple, and i have only provided a modified copy of it, and i own a copy of these images, and legally own a copy of     macOS X 10.8 Software, and don't have anything to do with apple
+  Disclaimer: I do not own these images, they are property of Apple, and i have only provided a modified copy of it, and i own a copy of these images, and legally own a copy of macOS Tahoe Software, and don't have anything to do with apple

 </div>